mssalvatore/tmpwatcher/README.md

 ### If installed as a snap

-If installed as a snap, owwatcher will run in the background as a daemon.
-You can enable and disable the owwatcher daemon by running `snap start --enable owwatcher` and `snap stop --disable owwatcher` respectively.
+If installed as a snap, OWWatcher will run in the background as a daemon.
+You can enable and disable the OWWatcher daemon by running `snap start --enable owwatcher` and `snap stop --disable owwatcher` respectively.

 You can invoke `owwatcher` directly as long as `/snap/bin` is in your $PATH.